Error-331/code_tests/docs/bible/links.md

 When you give others the benefit of the doubt and are clear about your expectations while still encouraging others, you become a builder just as God is a builder.

 The fullness of God is yours in the fellowship in the Holy Spirit.

+Lord my God, I cry out to you for help in my day of need, and I rely on you in my weakness.
+Be my strength and help me.